Personality psychology: Evolutionary theory

 Charles Darwin is the founder of the theory of the evolution of the species.
 The evolutionary approach to personality psychology is based on this theory.
 This theory examines how individual personality differences are based on natural selection.
 Through natural selection organisms change over time through adaptation and selection.
 Traits are developed and certain genes come into expression based on an organism's environment and how these traits aid in an organism's survival and reproduction.

 Polymorphisms, such as sex and blood type, are forms of diversity which evolve to benefit a species as a whole.
 The theory of evolution has wide-ranging implications on personality psychology.
 Personality viewed through the lens of evolutionary biology places a great deal of emphasis on specific traits that are most likely to aid in survival and reproduction, such as conscientiousness, sociability, emotional stability, and dominance.
 The social aspects of personality can be seen through an evolutionary perspective.
 Specific character traits develop and are selected for because they play an important and complex role in the social hierarchy of organisms.
 Such characteristics of this social hierarchy include the sharing of important resources, family and mating interactions, and the harm or help organisms can bestow upon one another.

+Evolutionary psychiatry proposes that stable personality differences and psychopathological traits might not be categorically distinct 'disorders' but rather that they form part of a continuum of heritable variation.
+In Specialised Minds (2022), Hunt argues that temperament or personality traits like neuroticism, extraversion, or empathy may in some cases be risk factors for diagnosable conditions, depending on environmental context and degree of variation.